Michael Blower

-Michael Blower MBE AAdipl FRIBA FRSA (born 1929) is a notable British architect, activist for the preservation and restoration of England's cultural heritage and accomplished watercolourist and recorder of England's townscapes.
+Michael Blower MBE AAdipl FRIBA FRSA (born 25 May 1929) is a British architect, activist for the preservation and restoration of England's cultural heritage and accomplished watercolourist and recorder of England's townscapes.
 Most of his buildings, drawings, paintings and the subjects of his activism are in West Surrey.

 Biography

-Family and Early life
+Family and early life

-The Blower family are recorded in Shrewsbury, Shropshire over several centuries from around the early 1500's, largely members of the property owning merchant classes who held local power through the City's independent institutions in contrast to the Gentry, who held political power from their landholdings in the countryside and exercised the highest political offices of the County and Nation, such as High Sheriff and Knight of the Shire (MP).
-Sons (and now daughters) of the Blower family have been hereditary Freemen of the City since before the time of the Great Reform Act of 1832 and Michael's great-grandfather and grandfather John had built up a successful business in the middle to late 1800's as cabinetmakers and house furnishers there, later run by John's younger brother Benjamin after John's untimely and early death.
-John was an Alderman of the City of Shrewbsury and Benjamin was a sometime Mayor and their former business premises, J&B Blower, now house the City Museum, and the name 'Blowers Repository' remains emblazoned across the stone facade.
-John had nine children - Michael's father Frank in the middle - with his wife Catherine Bromley, kin of the Corbets, families that were amongst the most powerful landed gentry of the County from the time of the Norman Conquest through to the 19th C political emancipation that so transformed the nation.
+The Blower family are recorded in Shrewsbury, Shropshire over several centuries from around the early 1500s, largely members of the property owning merchant classes who held local power through the city's independent institutions in contrast to the gentry, who held political power from their landholdings in the countryside and exercised the highest political offices of the county and nation, such as sheriff and knight of the shire (MP).
+Sons (and now daughters) of the Blower family have been hereditary freemen of the city since before the time of the Reform Act 1832 and Michael's great-grandfather and grandfather John had built up a successful business in the middle to late 1800's as cabinetmakers and house furnishers there, later run by John's younger brother Benjamin after John's untimely and early death.
+John was an alderman of the City of Shrewbsury and Benjamin was a sometime mayor and their former business premises, J&B Blower, now house the City Museum, and the name 'Blowers Repository' remains emblazoned across the stone facade.
+John had nine children – Michael's father Frank in the middle – with his wife Catherine Bromley, kin of the Corbets, families that were amongst the most powerful landed gentry of the county from the time of the Norman Conquest through to the 19th century political emancipation that so transformed the nation.
 Frank was a horseman and fought in the Great War as a Captain of the Royal Horse Artillery, seeing action on the Western Front, in North Africa and the Middle East.
 After the War, he remained in Belgium and settled in Brussels, where he was part of a vanguard rebuilding horse racing in the country and where he met his wife, Kathleen 'Kitty' (Tree) Waring.
 Michael was born the middle of three children in Brussels and raised in the neighbourhood of Ixelles, with French as his first language.
-In 1939 and as a British Citizen by birth, Michael fled Belgium with his family before the advance of the German Army and left on the last civilian boat to leave the country as war began.
+In 1939 and as a British citizen by birth, Michael fled Belgium with his family before the advance of the German Army and left on the last civilian boat to leave the country as war began.
 He attended a number of schools as the family settled into English life during the chaos of war but spent a happy six years at Douai Abbey School, moving onto the Portsmouth College of Art to study architecture.